Selfie obsessives will rejoice at this dual front-facing camera phone

-You might not have heard of phone maker Vivo, but if you're seriously into your selfies then its latest phone, the V5 Plus is just the thing for you.
+You might not have heard of phone maker Vivo, but if you're seriously into your selfies, then its latest phone, the V5 Plus, could be just the thing for you.

 We've seen similar effects already from the iPhone 7's portrait mode, but that uses the rear camera only.
-By using the front camera, the Vivo 5 Plus could let you capture artfully-focussed selfies that look like they were taken on a DSLR.
+By using the front camera, the Vivo 5 Plus could let you capture artfully focused selfies that look like they were taken on a DSLR.

-The Vivo V5 Plus will go on sale across Asia and India.
+The Vivo V5 Plus will go on sale across Asia and India, available now for preorder via the Malaysian tech retailer DirectD.
 Whether it will see a wider release isn't yet known.

 New products from CES 2017: The CNET team shows you the latest gear from the Las Vegas tech show.